nanocofactory/Neurotreasury/README.md

 The files can be opened directly in any modern browser.
 All logics are contained in respective single HTML documents for transparency and inspectability.

-This artifact is published as a **reference implementation** and conceptual normal form.
+These artifacts are published as **reference implementations** and conceptual normal forms.